MoonPoet/xaprb-src/content/blog/2007/how-to-delete-duplicate-rows-with-sql-part-2.md

 ### Two examples for MySQL

 Here's a quick technique that uses [advanced user-variable techniques on MySQL](/blog/2006/12/15/advanced-mysql-user-variable-techniques/) to delete the rows.
 MySQL's server-side cursors are read-only, so some other technique has to be used.
-User-variables can do the trick, if you write the statement just right -- it's very touchy.
+User-variables can do the trick, if you write the statement just right---it's very touchy.

 ```sql
 set @num := 0, @type := '';